bingoohuang/eql/README.md

 An easy framework of java JDBC to be an alternative to ibatis/mybatis.

-I dont's like XML in ibatis.
+I don't like XML in ibatis.
 + excuse 1:

 ```xml